RussellSpitzer/RussellSpitzer.github.io/_posts/2016-4-18-Catalyst-Debugging.md

 This table is perfect for satisfying OLTP lookups for my Favorite Birthday gifts archive website (although perhaps a bit heavy at a single partition a year).
-What's important is that we should be able to within any year figure out whose birthdays fall within a range and then figure out their likes.
-For OLTP we are restricted by the `year` but with OLAP we should be able to search globally over all years and we should be able to *pushdown* and use the `birthday` clustering key.
+What's important is that we should be able to determine the likes of any out whose birthdays fall within a year.
+With OLAP we should be able to search globally over all years and we should be able to *pushdown* and use the `birthday` clustering key.

 Too minimize the noise in the console we will set the log4j settings to WARN on the root logger and info for the connector.